 Predictive typing in Word and Windows (10 & 11)

-The spirit of Clippy is back Do you remember the good old days of the Microsoft “Clippy” character in Microsoft Word?
-If you started to create a document that looked anything like a letter then it popped up a totally useless box with a totally fatuous and infantile piece of clipart, and a caption saying …
+The spirit of Clippy is back Remember the olden days of the Microsoft “Clippy” character in Microsoft Word?
+If you started to create a document that looked anything like a letter then it popped up a totally useless box with a totally fatuous and infantile piece of clipart, and a caption saying “It looks like …

 Continue reading Predictive typing in Word and Windows (10 & 11)